-The City of Fargo has been funding housing rehab projects since 1975.
+The City of Fargo has been funding housing rehabilitation projects since 1975.
 In that time, the program has helped make more than $10 million in home improvements.
-Local housing rehab is funded with Community Development Block Grant and HOME funds, received by the City of Fargo from the Department of Housing and Urban Development (HUD).
+Local housing rehabilitation is funded with Community Development Block Grant and HOME funds, received by the City of Fargo from the Department of Housing and Urban Development (HUD).
 As such, all projects are subject to federal regulations and must meet both HUD and local codes by the time the work is completed.

 80% of Area Median Income:

 - 2 person household $53,850

 - 6 person household $78,100

 - 8 person household $88,850